 Hin Daeng - Hin Muang is your best chance to see grey reef sharks, patrolling the walls.
 Besides that, it's also the second home in the Andaman Sea for whale sharks and mantas.
 Visit Hin Daeng and you'll experience the excitement of diving Thailand's biggest vertical wall.
 Nearby caves and caverns add to the thrill of adventure.

-Koh Samui is the ideal base for exploring the dive sites in the Gulf of Thailand.
+Koh Samui is the ideal base for exploring the sites in the Gulf of Thailand.
 The diving may not be quite as varied as in Phuket and the Similan Islands, but there are some very good dive spots around Samui and Koh Tao which can be combined with a stay at one of Samui's excellent resorts.

 You can dive Thailand all year round.
 The best conditions in the Andaman Sea exist from November to April, with whale sharks visiting from February to May, and manta rays all year round.
 Visibility can easily reach over 30m, the seas are a bathtub 28-31°C, and the surface conditions are generally calm, especially in the months following the new year.